-- Keywords: From what you narrowed down by networking, make a list of 5-10 keywords that match your dream job.
-If you wanted to be in the career development field, here are some keywords you could use: Career manager, Career Advisor, Corporate Trainer, Adjunct Faculty, Professor, Career Coach, Trainer or Faculty
+From what you narrowed down by networking, make a list of 5-10 keywords that match your dream job.
+If you wanted to be in the career development field, here are some keywords you could use: Career manager, Career Advisor, Corporate Trainer, Adjunct Faculty, Professor, Career Coach, Trainer, or Faculty

-I really hope these tips help you organize your job search better and give you the efficiency that you need to find and apply to the perfect job for you.
+I really this job search formula helps you organize your job search better and give you the efficiency that you need to find and apply to the perfect job for you.
 There really is no perfect way to conduct a job search but the key is that the more jobs you apply to, the better your chances!
 So put in the time and you might be surprised where you end up!